Linear Bandit Algorithms with Sublinear Time Complexity: Introduction

-\item By using \Cref{alg:mips-adaptive}, we propose algorithms that accelerate the OFUL \citep{abbasi2011improved} and linear TS \citep{abeille2017linear} to have sublinear per-step time complexity.
-We characterize the tradeoff between the time complexity and regret (\Cref{thm:acc-linucb,thm:acc-linTS}).
-Take TS-based algorithm as an example, it can achieve $K^{1 - \Theta(\eta(T)^2) + O(\frac{1}{\sqrt{\log K}})}$ per-step complexity, with regret being $\widetilde O(\sqrt{T} + \eta(T)\cdot T)$.
-The parameter $\eta(T)$ is chosen based on $T$ to control the tradeoff.
-For sufficiently large $K$, one can set $\eta(T) = \frac{1}{\sqrt{T}}$ to obtain $\widetilde O(\sqrt{T})$ regret and sublinear per-step time complexity.
+\item Building upon \Cref{alg:mips-adaptive}, we propose a sublinear time elimination-based algorithm (\Cref{alg:sublinear_elimination}) and a sublinear time TS-based algorithm (\Cref{alg:accelerated-linTS}).
+We characterize the tradeoff between the time complexity and regret (\Cref{thm:sublinear_elimination,thm:acc-linTS}).
+With a proper choice of parameters and sufficiently large $K$, one can obtain $\widetilde O(\sqrt{T})$ regret and sublinear per-step time complexity.

-\item We show the limit of the per-step time complexity and regret tradeoff.
-For any linear bandit algorithm accelerated by solving approximate MIPS, if the regret is $\widetilde O (\sqrt{T} + \eta(T)\cdot T)$ and the preprocessing time complexity is $K^{2 - \Omega(\eta(T))}$, then the per-step time complexity is lower bounded by $K^{1 - O(\eta(T))}$. (\Cref{thm:lower_bound}) \end{enumerate}
+\item We evaluate our algorithms in a synthetic environment and a real-world movie recommendation problem.
+Compared with the linear time complexity baselines, our algorithms can offer a 72 times speedup when there are 100,000 arms while obtaining similar regret.